Welcome! This guide should give you a rough idea of what to expect at a club-level race meeting, and some tips to help first time racers.

 Arriving at the Race Meeting

 A Typical daytime race meeting might start at 8:30am.
-For club racing, most tracks let you just turn up and race, but it is worth checking ahead just incase you need to prebook (especially with the current covid-19 virus rules and social distancing).
+For club racing, most tracks let you just turn up and race, but it is worth checking ahead just incase you need to prebook.

-So once you arrive at the track, and after unloading your racing gear into the pit area, get your charger set up and batteries on charge (unless of course you have charged them the night before).
+So once you arrive at the track, and after unloading your racing gear into the pit area, you’ll need to select a table to pit on (if not using your own).
+Get your charger set up and batteries on charge (unless of course you have charged them the night before) and unpack any tools and bits you might need for maintenance.
+Some clubs may ask that you use a pit mat or towel to protect pit tables.
+My preference is a pit towel because it helps prevent any screws or parts rolling away when carrying out car maintenance.

 Practise before racing starts…